mitodl/custom-courses-on-edx-slides/markdown/0-intro.md

 - select a subset of material from the MOOC
 - invite & administer a *small* group of students
 - view and download grades for their group of students

+---

+class: big_bullets

+# Status of CCX

+- MVP version on edge
+	- requires an advanced setting
+- no analytics (yet)
+- no discussions
+- Available on edx.org in a few weeks